Z-Puyu/hive-mind/README.md

 7. As a perfectionistic student, I want the page layout, paragraphs, remarks, illustrations and equations in my notes to be aesthetically formatted without me having to make much effort.
 8. As a lazy student, I don't see the point of writing my own notes from scratch, and want to collectively build a set of notes with my peers.

-## Case Study on Existing Note-taking Tools: What Can Be Learnt and How Can We Do Better?
+## Case Study on Existing Note-taking Tools

 We conducted a case study on the various mainstream note-taking tools to learn about their features, advantages and pitfalls.